-There are clear indications that all the debts have been resolved through payment or are being resolved through payment plans.
-He made good-faith efforts to resolve all the debts listed on the SOR.
-He supplied documentary evidence showing the payments made and the payment plans established.
-AG \P 20(c) and \P 20(d) apply.
+Although there is no evidence of credit counseling, there is ample evidence showing all the debts have been paid.
+He made a good-faith effort to resolve all the debts listed on the SOR.
+He supplied documentary evidence showing all of the settlement payments.
+AG $\P$ 20(c) and $\P$ 20(d) apply.